ArdaHayat/Learnie-AI-Education-App/README.md

  - Replace the image_path with the actual path to the image you want to process.

+### Blockchain Integration (using Solana with our understanding)
+ - For integrating Solana blockchain into Solana app, you'll need to use Solana’s SDK for Python or JavaScript.

         from solana.account import Account
         from solana.rpc.api import Client